Often dubbed a “superfood” by the media, cacao nibs have exploded in popularity over the past few years.

 Following the drying process, the beans may be roasted to give them a fuller flavor or just left in their raw state.

 Finally, the beans will be ground down into smaller pieces, which are what we call “nibs.”

 The result looks like this;

-Firstly, cocoa nibs are not a magical food that will supercharge our health by themselves, so watch out for exaggerated claims in the media.
+Firstly, cacao nibs are not a magical food that will supercharge our health by themselves, so watch out for exaggerated and over-hyped claims.

-That said, we will now examine some of the interesting health benefits that they do have.
+That said, we will now examine some of the interesting health benefits that they may potentially offer.

 1) A Rich Source of Magnesium

 Cacao nibs contain a substantial source of dietary magnesium, and a little one-ounce serving provides 31% of the RDA (1).

 Magnesium is an essential mineral that plays a critical role in human health, and increased intake is associated with positive health outcomes.